unraid/docs/docs/unraid-os/manual/vm-management.md

 a reboot of the system).
 This setting is experimental, so use with caution.

-Another possibility here is that your system doesn\'t support interrupt remapping, which is critical for VFIO and GPU pass through.
+Another possibility here is that your system doesn't support interrupt remapping, which is critical for VFIO and GPU pass through.
 There is a workaround for this, but you will not be protected against MSI-based interrupt injection attacks by guests ([more info about MSI injection